arskom/qxsoap/README.markdown

 Using `qxsoap` in your application
 ==================================

+Download the latest package from http://github.com/arskom/qxsoap/downloads Unpack it to source/lib/soap folder in your project root.
+If you don't have a source/lib folder, it's OK to create it.

-Modifiy the "let" and "jobs" sections to to contain the entries below:
+Then modify the "let" and "jobs" sections in your `config.json` to to contain the entries below:

     {
         "let" : {
-             "SOAP_PATH" : "./source/soap"
+             "SOAP_PATH" : "./source/lib/soap"
-            ,"SOAP_URI"  : "soap"
+            ,"SOAP_URI"  : "lib/soap"
         }

         ,"jobs" : {